jmath908/basic-calc-java/README.md

 This app emulates a four function calculator and makes use of buttons.

-Pixel 2 API 29 was used when creating this app
+Pixel 2 API 29 was used when creating this app"# calculator-app-java"